chuntailin/medical_project/README.md

 # version 15 (use weights of version 14 as initial weights)
 dice = 0.0.5444565094221852

-# version 16 (user resnet101 and training on AsGPU)
+# version 16 (use resnet101 and training on AsGPU)
 dice = 0.569390024508367

+#version 18 (use 0-200 HU training data based on version 16)

 ------------ tumor --------------
 ------------HU -150~250--------------